Hypothyroidism is very common among people in the US which means that many people are taking thyroid hormones.

 So pushing the eat less/exercise treatment paradigm simply will not work (but it especially won’t work for hypothyroid patients).

-We have studies like the biggest loser study which outline exactly what happens with calorie restriction and lots of exercise.
+We have studies like the biggest loser study (5) which outline exactly what happens with calorie restriction and lots of exercises.

 Reducing your calories results in a reduction in your basal metabolic rate that persists for YEARS.